integrated-land-simulator/model_description/descript/lake.md

 	h_S^* = \frac{V_S'}{A_I^{n+1}} + \frac{\rho_O F_W^{SN}\Delta t}{\rho_S}
 $$

-And the snow amount is also modifie by
+And the snow amount is also modified by

 $$
 	V_S^* = A_I^{n+1} h_S^*